-The amount of gain or loss must be computed by the S corporation, partnership, trust, or estate and provided to the pass-through owner on Form ID K-1, Part B, line 9.
+The amount of gain or loss must be computed by the S corporation, partnership, trust, or estate and provided to the pass-through owner on Form ID K-1, Page 2, line 39.
 The deduction is claimed on the return of the individual shareholder, partner, or beneficiary.
 The partnership, S corporation, trust, or estate must provide supplemental information to the partners, shareholders, or beneficiaries with Form ID K-1 identifying the type of property sold, the date of sale, and the holding period of the property by the partnership, S corporation, trust, or estate.

 An owner receiving a distribution from a pass-through entity can include the holding period of the entity when determining the holding period requirement for capital gains purposes.
-Line 1.
-List qualifying capital gains and losses.
-Don't include gains and losses reported on lines 2 through 5.